-Something about exploring the wild places on foot one step is among my life’s highlights.
+Something about exploring the wild places on foot one step after another is among my life’s highlights.

 So, here is my “alphabet soup” resume for the curious.
 For simplicity’s sake, I defined a thru-hike as a set route with a specific name that is known to many people.
 If people believe it to be a thru-hike, and it is named than I guess it is a thru-hike? 🙂